East Orange, New Jersey Therapists

 The city of East Orange faces serious challenges that can affect the state of mental health among its residents, as well as their accessibility to mental health services:

-• Poverty: The poverty rate of East Orange is extremely high at 20.2 percent.
-The largest demographics of people living in poverty in East Orange are African Americans, Hispanics, and females age 25 to 34.
-It is notable that 9.9 percent of people living in poverty are Hispanic even though Hispanics only make up 8.3 percent of the population.
+• Poverty: The poverty rate of East Orange is extremely high at 20.2%.
+The largest demographics of people living in poverty in East Orange are African Americans, Hispanics, and females aged 25 to 34.
+Notably, 9.9% of people living in poverty are Hispanic even though Hispanics only make up 8.3% of the population.

 • Violent Crime: The rates of homicides and violent crime are extremely high in Essex County, especially as compared with the rest of New Jersey.
 Essex County has the highest rate of violent crime of any New Jersey county: 681.2 incidences per 100,000 people every year.
 The homicide rate is 15.4 per 100,000 people.

-• Education: While 5 percent of adult East Orange residents have a high school diploma or better, only 18.8 percent hold a bachelor’s degree or better.
+• Education: While 5 of adult East Orange residents have a high school diploma or better, only 18.8% hold a bachelor’s degree or better.

 • Drug Abuse: East Orange had 466 admissions to treatment for substance abuse in 2015, making it number two of the top five municipalities in Essex County for admissions.
 Of the 466 admissions, 166 were primarily for heroin, while 124 were for marijuana/hashish.